aquasarus/Starfield-Interactive-Smart-Slate/README.md

 ### Features
 - **100% free.
 No ads.
 No monetization.** Won't ever be, though I suppose I won't turn down a thank-you gift.
 - **Open-source.
 Fully offline functionality.**
-    - All your data is yours to manipulate with, if you so choose (see [instructions](#installation--instructions) below for where your data is).
+    - All your data is yours to manipulate with, [if you so choose](https://github.com/aquasarus/Starfield-Interactive-Smart-Slate/wiki/User-Data).
     - The app only uses the internet to check GitHub for updates and (optionally) log analytics data.
 - <details>
     <summary>(Spoiler)</summary>